-Active IQ® Predictive Analytics and Support continuously assesses telemetry data, drawing on trillions of real-time and historical diagnostic records and known risk signatures to spot potential problems before they have business impact.
+NetApp Active IQ Digital Advisor uses artificial intelligence to provide insights, guidance, and actions, so customers can readily improve storage system availability, security, and performance.
+This predictive analytics and support solution continuously assesses telemetry data, drawing on trillions of real-time and historical diagnostic records and known risk signatures to spot potential problems before they have a business impact.
 Active IQ can also look across the community to identify trends and suggest ways to enhance infrastructure security and efficiency.